sonofagl1tch/AWSDetonationLab/README.md

   * **NOTE:** If the upload fails for some reason, copy/paste the contents into a text editor like SublimeText, Save As **awsDetonationLab.template** and try again.

-  * Before you run **awsDetonationLab.template** you need to modify it with values for the following parameters:
+  * When you run **awsDetonationLab.template** you need to populate the values for the following parameters:
       * Stack Name to identify your new stack.
       * Availability Zone where you want to run the stack.
       * Key Pair that you can use to launch the EC2 instances.
 Then you can use the corresponding private key to SSH into the EC2 instances.